shunsuke218/MET-CS-473-project/README.md

 After the code is merged into dev, you can click "Finish" in Pivotal tracker.
 Then, after the code is deployed to staging server, you can click "Deliver".

+Our tester Majda will test the feature after it is "delivered".
+If there are errors, she will "reject".
+Or "accept" if there are no errors.

 ## Style guide